JonathanTurnock/dcs-fiddle-httpd/README.md

 HTTP/1.1 compliant server for LUA, useful to run in game environments where a hook into the game runtime is required

+It uses Javascript and Jest for unit testing and running `npm run test:watch` will allow development with automatic test being run on all changes.

 ## Usage

 The HTTP module sets up a TCP socket and listens for incoming connections.